huiqun922/djrefresh/README.md

 pull to refresh with flatlist
 iOS with MJRefresh,Android with SmartRefreshLayout

-####android has some performance issues, recommend to use react-native RefreshControl
+#### android has some performance issues with react native gesture handler , recommend to use react-native RefreshControl

 ## Installation

 ```sh